 Old fashioned wool sweaters

-One of my favorite sweater types to wear are wool sweaters, they can be an excellent option for everybody that is looking for an insulation layer that is hard wearing and regulates your body temperature, even when wet.
+One of my favorite sweater types to wear is wool sweaters, they can be an excellent option for everybody that is looking for an insulation layer that is hard wearing and regulates your body temperature, even when wet.

 Throughout history Wool was the best material for this purpose, from old-fashioned Wool tunics worn by Roman legionnaires to the hikers of the last century.
 Wool sweaters are extremely comfortable, regulate your body’s temperature like nothing else, and can take a beating.